umbraco/UmbracoDocs/Reference/Templating/Modelsbuilder/Install-And-Configure.md

 ## Configure

-Then, the following application settings (in the `appSettings` section of the `Web.config` file) control what Models Builder actually does:
+Then, the following application settings (in the `appSettings` section of the `Web.config` file) control what the Models Builder does:

 * `Umbraco.ModelsBuilder.Enable` can be `true` or `false` (default) and acts as a giant kill-switch: When `false`, Models Builder behaves as if it were not installed at all, and all other settings are ignored.